Callahan County, Texas Land For Sale (25 results)

 Callahan County - 6995 Co Rd 403, Cisco, TX

-General Description: The Atwell Ranch East is a prime farming and cattle tract located in the east-central portion of Callahan County.
-A wind farm is situated just north of the ranch.
-The property offers good all-weather road access off CR 403 on the northern side and features beautiful hardwood trees throughout.
-The ranch is composed of 70% cultivated land and 30% native pastureland.
-The gently rolling terrain includes post oaks, live oaks, mesquite, hackberry trees, and other native vegetation common to the area.
-Three stock tanks provide water for wildlife and cattle, with excellent underground water also available.
+General Description: The Atwell Ranch East is a prime cattle property located in the east-central portion of Callahan County.
+The ranch is composed of 70% open pastureland and 30% treed.
+The gently rolling terrain includes post oaks, live oaks, mesquite, hackberry trees, and other native plants.
+Three stock tanks provide water for wildlife and cattle with excellent underground water being available.
+Access is good off County Road 403.

 Directions: From the south side of Putnam, Texas, on Interstate Highway 20, turn left (south) onto Houston St (FM 880).
 Travel 5.2 miles south to FM 1864.
 Turn left (east) onto FM 1864 and travel approximately 3 miles to CR 403.
 Turn right (south) onto CR 403 and continue for about 2.16 miles.
 The entrance gate is located on the right (west) side of the road, marked by a For Sale sign near the entrance.